aalokpandit/MemoryGame/README.md

 - **Card Animations**: Smooth 3D flip transitions with color-coded borders and layered drop-shadows
 - **Win Screen**: Shows completion stats with "Play Again" (restart same config) and "Back to Menu" buttons
 - **Custom Confirmation Dialog**: Styled confirmation when abandoning an active game (no confirmation after game completion)
+- **Theme Toggle**: Switch between light, dark, and auto (system preference) themes with a button in the menu header
+- **Persistent Theme**: Theme preference is saved to localStorage and restored on page reload

 ### Multiplayer Features
 - **2–4 Players**: Player count capped by difficulty (max 2 on Easy, 3 on Medium, 4 on Hard)